ShuflCast/randCast/README.md

 #### Challenges

-* The audiosearch Api was proving difficult to use
+* The audiosearch Api proved difficult to use, as its documentation was not very extensive
 * We spent many days trying to overcome our lack of knowledge of testing with Ionic so we could test drive our app.
 We were unable to find a solution outright, so decided to carry on with the app and return to testing at a later date.
 We found out that we could use protractor to test our app and we added tests towards the end of the app being completed

 ## v2.0